MILo: Mesh-In-the-Loop Gaussian Splatting for Detailed and Efficient Surface Reconstruction: Mesh-in-the-Loop Optimization

 \paragraph{Erosion.} During optimization, if all SDF values inside a tetrahedron become positive, fine details of the geometry can be eroded or even lost.
 Due to the sharp nature of mesh rasterization, it becomes extremely difficult for the representation to recover this geometry, even with antialiasing applied to mesh renderings.
 Once a region is eroded, the gradient signal becomes weak or non-existent, making it challenging for optimization to restore the missing surface.

-To address this issue, we propose a regularization term $\calL_{\text{erosion}}$ that prevents erosion and ensures that all geometry is preserved:
+To address this issue, we propose a regularization term $\calL_{\text{erosion}}$ that encourages geometry to be preserved:

 where $G_{\text{Del}}$ is the set of Gaussians sampled for the Delaunay triangulation and $f_{\mu_g}$ is the SDF value of the center of the $g$-th Gaussian.
-As mentioned in Section~\ref{sec: differentiable_mesh_extraction}, the centers of all Gaussians sampled for the triangulation are used as Delaunay vertices: this regularization term aims to include the centers of these Gaussians inside the surface by encouraging their SDF values to become negative, preventing erosion in all areas where at least one Gaussian has been sampled.
+As mentioned in Section~\ref{sec: differentiable_mesh_extraction}, the centers of all Gaussians sampled for the triangulation are used as Delaunay vertices: this regularization term aims to include the centers of these Gaussians inside the surface by encouraging their SDF values to become negative, preventing erosion in all areas where at least one Gaussian has been sampled. \diego{$\calL_{\text{erosion}}$ is applied only to the centers of selected Gaussian pivots, not to all tetrahedral vertices, preventing collapse.
+This ensures regularization is effective without harming mesh integrity.}

 \paragraph{Interior artifacts.} The previous losses do not provide adequate constraints on occluded parts of the scene.
 As a consequence, the interior of the surface mesh, which does not receive proper supervision through depth and normal renderings, tends to produce chaotic structures and internal cavities, rather than being empty as it should be.
 These interior artifacts can impact downstream applications such as mesh editing or physics simulations.